merenlab/merenlab.org/data/fmt-gut-colonization/index.md

 for x in *_t_*; do sed -i -r 's/t_\w+?!//g' $x; done
 ```

-And merge the groups we'd like to compare together (the following script is set up to merge DA, DB and CAN, but can be easily modified for a different set of groups):
+And merged the tables of groups we'd like to compare (the following script is set up to merge DA, DB and CAN, but can be easily modified for a different set of groups):

 ```bash
 # download the script to merge tables